-The northwestern part of Panay, which includes the Boracay Island, is served by Nabas Substation which normally draws power from the grid through the existing Panitan-Nabas 138 kV Transmission Line.
-The Nabas Substation is also linked to San Jose Substation by a 69 kV transmission line.
+The northwestern part of Panay, which includes Boracay Island, is served Nabas Substation which draws normally power from the grid through the existing Panitan-Nabas 138 kV Transmission Line.
+The Nabas Substation is also linked San Jose to Substation by a 69 kV transmission line.

 However, during the outage of the 138 kV line, the 69 kV line will have a limited transmission capacity to cater the entire load of the area, hence, will result in power curtailment.